Watch Our Latest Webinar

 Overcoming CMMS Implementation Challenges

-• Invest time in choosing the right system: There’s no single “best” CMMS system.
+1. Invest Time in Choosing the Right System: There’s no single “best” CMMS system.
 What’s right for a small company with a few simple machines might not work well for a larger operation with sophisticated needs.
 Research vendors that earn acknowledgments like those given by G2’s Grid Reports.
 Understand your needs so you can pick the CMMS that’s best for your organization.

-• Plan carefully and set realistic expectations.
-Successful implementations take time and effort.
+2. Plan Carefully and Set Realistic Expectations: Successful implementations take time and effort.
 Walk a mile in your maintenance team’s shoes to grasp their pain points and discover how the new system can alleviate them.
 Plan for training and data migration.
 Allow your team the breathing room they need to understand this new system.

-• Focus on building team buy-in: New systems mean change, and not every team member embraces change.
+3. Focus on Building Team Buy-In: New systems mean change, and not every team member embraces change.
 Introduce your team to the new system, and watch as it cuts through monotony, eases frustration, and brings everyone onto the same page.
 Foster a supportive environment by offering one-on-one training that targets each person’s specific needs and maintains a presence throughout the implementation phase.

-• Select software that is user-friendly: Research shows that low adoption is a major reason CMMS implementations fail.
+4. Select User-Friendly Software: Research shows that low adoption is a major reason CMMS implementations fail.
 If your maintenance team finds the system frustrating to use, they won’t see it as helpful.
 Carefully research various software platforms.
 Select one that offers training and deployment support, prioritizes customization, and delivers the kind of mobility that maintenance teams rely on.
 Involving the team in the selection process, gathering feedback about user interfaces and accessibility, and emphasizing hands-on training sessions make it more likely they’ll want to use the new system.

 CMMS vs. Facility Management Software vs. EAM